dmcgits/dmcgits.github.io/mds/ISE102/week6_notes.md

 In every team or project we use coding conventions so we humans can read the code a little better.
 It helps your debugging and my marking.

-**Using naming conventions correctly is worth marks**, and they're easy marks so go through and check!
+**Correct use of coding conventions is in the marking guidelines**, and they're easy marks so go through and check!

-Naming conventions
+#### Naming:
-  - case
+  - **Case:** Use of upper and lower case letters
-  - function, bool, constant naming
+  - **Choice of name:** Solid function, bool, constant name choices

-Code:
+#### Structure:
-  - use {} in any multi-line ifs, espectially with else!
+  - use {} in any multi-line ifs, especially with else!
 Clarity.
-  - Not required, but constants/variables can read better with tabbing
+  - Constants/variables can read better with tabbing
-    - tabbing for the comments helps too.
+    - tabbing for variable comments helps too.
 Table style.

-### Naming conventions
+  - Grouping related variables (constants in one area, regular variables in another) makes code easier to read

 #### Constants

 ```cpp